 - Wonderfalls is set in a little tourist trap near Niagra Falls.

-- In Sam & Max Hit the Road, Sam and Max visit a number of these in the course of their investigation, including a giant ball of twine and a Mystery Spot.
+- In Sam And Max Hit The Road, Sam and Max visit a number of these in the course of their investigation, including a giant ball of twine and a Mystery Spot.

 - The World's Largest Bullet in Borderlands.
 You can even get an achievement called "One Born Every Minute" by paying for a tour of it.